Azerbaijani defense minister offers condolences to Turkish counterpart | News.az

 Azerbaijani defense minister offers condolences to Turkish counterpart

-Azerbaijan’s Defense Minister Zakir Hasanov sent a letter of condolences to his Turkish counterpart Hulusi Akar, the Defense Ministry told News.Az.
+Azerbaijan’s Defense Minister, Colonel General Zakir Hasanov a letter of condolences to his Turkish counterpart Hulusi Akar, the Defense Ministry told News.Az.

-The letter says: “I am deeply saddened by the news of the deaths and injuries of people as a result of the treacherous explosion in the center of Istanbul.
+The letter says: “I am deeply saddened by the news of becoming Shehids and injury of servicemen of the glorious Turkish army in the region where the counter-terrorism operations are conducted by the Turkish Armed Forces to neutralize the threat of terrorism in the region and to protect the civilians residing there from terrorist attacks and threats.

 Your grief is our grief too.

+We always stand by the Armed Forces of fraternal Türkiye and we support them with all our strength in the fight against terrorism.

-I pray to Almighty Allah for the repose of the souls of those, who died as a result of this tragedy, share the sorrow and grief of their relatives, and express my deep condolences to their families.
-I wish a speedy recovery to all the injured.
+I pray to Almighty Allah for the repose of the souls of the heroic Turkish soldiers, who became Shehids, share the sorrow and grief of their relatives, and express my deep condolences to their families.
+I wish a speedy recovery to all the wounded.